Press "Enter" to skip to content

 Military drummer.
 Taps may have been derived by a drumbeat sequence sounded at the end of the day.

-The other, and more likely, explanation is that the name Taps was borrowed from a drummer’s beat.
-The beating of Tattoo by the drum corps would be followed by the Drummer of the Guard beating three distinct drum taps at four count intervals for the military evolution Extinguish Lights.
-During the American Civil War, Extinguish Lights was the bugle call used as the final call of the day and as the name implies, it was a signal to extinguish all fires and lights.
-Following the call, three single drum strokes were beat at four-count intervals.
-This was known as the “Drum Taps” or in common usage of soldiers “The Taps”or “Taps.”
-There are many references to the term “Taps” before the war and during the conflict, before the bugle call we are all familiar with came into existence.
-So the drum beat that followed Extinguish Lights came to be called “Taps” by the common soldiers and when the new bugle call was created in July 1862 to replace the more formal sounding Extinguish Lights, (the one Butterfield disliked), the bugle call also came to be known as “Taps.”
+The other, and more likely, explanation is that the name Taps was derived from a drummer’s beat.
+The drum corps would play Tattoo, followed by the Drummer of the Guard striking three distinct drum taps at four-count intervals during the military evolution Extinguish Lights.
+During the American Civil War, Extinguish Lights was the bugle call used as the final call of the day, and as the name suggests, it was a signal to extinguish all fires and lights.
+After the call, three single drum strokes were played at four-count intervals.
+This was known as the “Drum Taps” or, in soldier slang, “The Taps” or simply “Taps.”
+Numerous references to the term “Taps” exist from before the war and during the conflict, predating the bugle call we all recognize today.
+Thus, the drum beat following Extinguish Lights came to be called “Taps” by common soldiers, and when a new bugle call was created in July 1862 to replace the more formal sounding Extinguish Lights (the one Butterfield disliked), it also became known as “Taps.”

 error